ai-se/storm/Problems/Constrained/README.md

+# Context
-# These are the constrained models which were introduced in "An Evolutionary Many-Objective Optimization Algorithm Using Reference-Point Based Nondominated Sorting Approach, Part II: HandlingConstraints and Extending to an Adaptive Approach"
+These are the constrained models which were introduced in "An Evolutionary Many-Objective Optimization Algorithm Using Reference-Point Based Nondominated Sorting Approach, Part II: HandlingConstraints and Extending to an Adaptive Approach"

 # Type1: Type-1 constrained problems, the original Pareto-optimal
 front is still optimal, but there is an infeasible barrier in approaching